 What is the Bhagavad-gita?

 The Bhagavad-gita is universally renowned as the jewel of India’s spiritual wisdom.
-The Gita provides a definitive guide to the science of self realization.
 Indeed, no work even compares in its revelations of man’s essential nature, his environment, and his relationship with God.

 Albert Einstein: “When I read the Bhagavad-gita and reflect about how God created this universe everything else seems so superfluous.”